wp-plugins/acurax-social-media-widget/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+* July 19, 2013 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)
+* Icon Order Change Ajax Optimized
+* Added Stability to Make You More Happy
+* More Stability

 = 1.2 =
 * February 20, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)
 * Added Option to disable highlighting menu on admin area